uwejan/native-websocket-vue3/README.md

 Native WebSocket implementation for Vue 3 with **Composition API** support, Vuex, and Pinia integration.

+> ⭐ **If this library helps you build real-time Vue apps, consider giving it a star!** It helps others discover this project and motivates continued development.

 ## Features

 - 🚀 **Composition API** - Modern `useWebSocket` composable